PittsCraft/SwiftApiDsl/README.md

 open to any customization.

 This implies a small number of feature to help your structure your API client:
+- centralize base path and common configuration in a client
 - straightforward JSON encoding and decoding
 - simple and generic authentication mechanism
 - singular requests customization
 - intuitive error qualification

+If you know Alamofire, this lib has some similarities except it's way smaller and stays closer to `URLRequest` - you don't need to learn much to use it efficiently.

-Retry mechanisms are out of the table.
+As a side note, retry mechanisms are out of the table.
 Better use [SwiftRetrier](https://github.com/PittsCraft/SwiftRetrier) to retry your requests easily and with full control.

 ## Create an API Client